DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/dotnet/dotnet-gettingstarted.md

 ## Initialization Options

-You can also setup a callback to be notified when the client is fully initialized and use `DevCycleLocalOptions` to further configure the client.
+The SDK exposes various initialization options which can be set when initializing the DevCycle client:

 ```csharp
 using System;